Code review rules: Problem list

 Too many uncommented lines.
 Several code lines were found without any comments in them.
 Add enough comments to make the code easier to understand.
 This rule finds consequtive uncommented lines.
 You can set the 'too many' limit to your taste.
 The rule counts the lines between comments.
 Empty lines are skipped.
 Lines continued with the line continuation syntax ' _' count as one line.
 The lines are counted for each procedure individually so that small uncommented procedures will not trigger an error even if they exceed the limit together.
 This rule is useful for finding long uncommented blocks inside procedures that have some comments, but not enough.
 It differs from the 'Uncommented code' rule in that this one reports any consequtive lines without comments, while the 'Uncommented code' rule targets entire procedures with zero comments.
 NO_COMMENT

 Fixed file number found.
-Using fixed file numbers in file handling is a potential cause of run-time errors.
-It is better to use a variable and initiate it with the FreeFile function, like this: FileNum = FreeFile.
+Use of fixed file numbers (hard-coded integers) in file handling is a potential cause of run-time errors.
+It is better to use a variable and initiate it with the FreeFile function like this: FileNum = FreeFile.
 FIXED_FILENUM

 Enum has implicit member value(s).
 One or more members of an Enum do not have an explicitly declared value.
 The values might change if new members are added.
 This potentially affects code where the old values are used instead of the enum member names.
 IMPLICIT_ENUM